ddriver-058/argonaut-cluster/README.md

 ## Editing docker_compose.yaml
 You can view the docker_compose.yaml to learn about the environment variables that can be passed to the api: service.

 You are also able to add new services if you want your VMs to make use of them.
-For instance, here is a simple TFTP service due to [pghalliday](https://github.com/pghalliday-docker/tftp).
+For instance, here is [a simple TFTP service](https://github.com/pghalliday-docker/tftp).

     api: {}
       # your api service definition here